Faculty Center for Teaching (FCT)

-A schedule for the Fall 2015 brown bag seminars will be posted in August 2015.
+A schedule for the 2015-16 brown bags are listed here.
 Faculty share innovative teaching and learning approaches at these brown bag sessions.
 Any faculty or staff member is welcome to attend.
 These sessions usually occur during lunch time and attendees are welcome to bring their own lunch.
 Sometimes we will have some pizza on hand so watch for announcements.
-Previous topics and slides are available here.
+Previous topics and slides are available.

-FIT mini-grants will be available again Fall 2015
+FIT mini-grants will be available again Spring 2016

 Learning Communities are Meeting